Newsweek Names Crandall Medical Center Among Ohio’s Top Three Nursing Homes

 The performances from nursing homes are based on the U.S. Centers for Medicare & Medicaid Services (CMS) that provides monthly updated performance data for each nursing home that participates in Medicare or Medicaid.

-Based on the CMS performance indicators below, Crandall Medical Center is a 5-Star rated facility:
+Based on the CMS performance indicators below, Crandall Medical Center rates highly for the following:

 - Health Inspections based on federal regulations for: